openshift/enhancements/enhancements/installer/image-based-installer.md

   OpenShift cluster and the Lifecycle Agent Operator for the installation ISO generation.
-- having 2 (installation ISO and configuration ISO) out of 3 (the 3rd is the seed OCI image used by both the Image-based Upgrade and the Image-based Installer) Image-based Installer artifacts generated by the same command-line tool simplifies the user experience.
+- having 2 (installation ISO and configuration ISO) out of 3 (the 3rd is the seed OCI image used by both IBU and IBI) IBI artifacts generated by the same command-line tool simplifies the user experience.
 - as a future enhancement we can provide generic seed OCI images, in order to skip the seed OCI image generation step altogether.